awslabs/amazon-kinesis-client/docs/lease-lifecycle.md

-# Leases and Lease Lifecycle
+# Lease Lifecycle

-Leases are created in, and leveraged by, KCL to manage a stream's shards.
+A lease is data that defines the binding between a worker and a shard.
+Distributed KCL consumer applications use leases to partition data record processing across a fleet of workers.
+At any given time, each shard of data records is bound to a particular worker by a lease identified by the `leaseKey` variable.

-This document should help provide insights into the lease lifecycle.
+This document describes the lease lifecycle.

-**Nota bene (N.B.):** while actual shard ids are formatted like `shardId-000000000042`, this document uses `shardId[_-]42` for concision.
+**Note:** shard ids are simplified from `shardId-000000000042` to read as `shardId[_-]42` for simplicity.

 ## Leases

-In KCL, a lease provides a temporal assignment between one Kinesis shard and an assigned worker.
+In KCL, a lease provides a temporal assignment between one shard and an assigned worker.
 Leases are persistent for the duration of shard processing (detailed later).
-However, the worker that is processing a lease may change since leases may be "stolen" by other workers in the same KCL application.
+However, the worker that is processing a lease may change since [leases may be "stolen"](#lease-balancing) by other workers in the same KCL application.

 ## Lease Table

-To persist metadata about lease state (e.g., last read checkpoint, current assigned worker), KCL creates a lease table in [DynamoDB][dynamodb].
+To persist metadata about lease state (e.g., [last read checkpoint, current assigned worker][kcl-concepts]), KCL creates a lease table in [DynamoDB][dynamodb].
 Each KCL application will have its own distinct lease table that includes the application name.
 More information, including schema, is provided at [KCL LeaseTable][kcl-leasetable].

 ## Lease Assignment

-The "life" of a lease closely mirrors the duration that a shard is being processed.
+Leases are unique to the shard and are not recycled for stream operations (i.e., split, merge).
+A shard created by stream operations will generate a new lease.

 ![Activity diagram of KCL shard-to-lease assignments. shard-0 (lease-0) is unmodified. shard-1 (lease-1) is split into shard-4 (lease-4) and shard-5 (lease-5).
 shard-2 (lease-2) and shard-3 (lease-3) are merged into shard-6 (lease-6).
-](images/leases-and-mutations.png)

-Specifically, leases are unique to the shard and are not recycled for stream mutations (i.e., split, merge).
-Shards created by stream mutations will generate a new lease.
+](images/leases-and-operations.png)

 It should be noted that the number of tracked leases may exceed the number of shards.
-Per the diagram (above), this can occur when there are stream mutations propagating through KCL.
+Per the diagram (above), this can occur when there are stream operations propagating through KCL.
 For example, a 10-shard stream that is split on every shard may temporarily have up-to 30 leases: 10 original + 20 children.

-N.B.
-Leases are uniquely identified by their `leaseKey` which looks vastly different than `lease_X`.
+**Note:** Leases are uniquely identified by their `leaseKey` which looks vastly different than `lease_X`.
 For details on the `leaseKey` format, please see [KCL LeaseTable][kcl-leasetable].

 ## Lease Lifecycle